The Veralon Leadership Team

 Dan is a faculty member at iProtean, which offers online courses focused on the needs of hospital and health system trustees.
 He frequently gives presentations for national and regional healthcare organizations on topics including affiliations and alternatives to traditional merger and acquisition, clinical integration, and valuation.
 Dan has published numerous articles in national publications, as well as authoring blogs for HFMA.

-Dan is President of the Board of the Alumni Association for the Sloan Program in Health Services Administration at Cornell University.
+Dan is on the Board of the Alumni Association for the Sloan Program in Health Services Administration at Cornell University, and has previously served as President.
 He has served on the boards of a non-profit retirement home and the Leukemia and Lymphoma Society.

 Dan holds a CPA license (Pennsylvania) and an ABV (Accreditation in Business Valuation) from the American Institute of Certified Public Accountants.